Curtis Albert Williamson (1864–1944) | Still Life with Apples and Grapes | Signed Oil on Canvas Board | Circa 1900

 Condition

-The painting is in excellent condition, with a well-preserved surface and vibrant colors that highlight Williamson’s distinctive use of tone and texture.
-The frame and gallery label provide additional historical authenticity.
+The painting remains in excellent condition with a well-preserved painted surface and strong color retention.
+The frame and gallery label add further historical context and presentation value.

 Height: 20 in